 12. Eat as much as you can!

-I love the Middle East food, probably one of my favourite cuisines worldwide!
-I will mention only the vegetarian must-try Jordanian foods here: falafel (the queen!), hummus & fattet hummus, moutabel (if you die for baba ghanoush as I do you will love it too!), tabbouleh, stuffed vine leaves & zucchini (there are meat versions as well so if you are vegetarian ask beforehand- those recipes reminded me so much of Greece!), zaatar (thyme + oil + sesame seeds), tahini sauces, green pistachio halva and so on… Who cares about the calories?
+I love Middle East food, probably one of my favourite cuisines worldwide!
+I will mention only the vegetarian must-try Jordanian foods here: falafel (the queen!), hummus & fatter hummus, moutabel (if you die for baba ghanoush as I do you will love this too!), tabbouleh, stuffed vine leaves & zucchini (there are meat versions as well so if you are vegetarian ask beforehand- those recipes reminded me so much of Greece!), zaatar (thyme + oil + sesame seeds), tahini sauces, green pistachio halva and so on… Who cares about the calories?

-Let’s move on to the lesser known things to do in Jordan…
+Let’s move on to the lesser-known things to do in Jordan…

 13. Be a real Amman explorer

-After my visit to the country I had the feeling that the capital deserves way more attention than it gets.
+After my visit to the country, I had the feeling that the capital deserves way more attention than it gets.
 And it’s such a shame as Amman has plenty to offer!
-Beyond the ruins and the historical sites there is a cosmopolitan but not “too-much” vibe, cute neighborhoods, interesting cafes, delicious food, little passages, folklore/ ethnic shops… you got the point!
+Beyond the ruins and the historical sites, there is a cosmopolitan but not “too-much” vibe, cute neighborhoods, interesting cafes, delicious food, little passages, folklore/ ethnic shops… you got the point!
 I think the city deserves at least 3-4 full days, we stayed for 2 due to the lack of time and we felt like missing out a lot!

 14. Don’t Skip the Little Petra

-I have written an entire post of why Little Petra is worth visiting so you can find all the necessary info there but as a summary I would say that in the area of Petra/ Little Petra you should spend 2 full days in order to experience the places as much as possible and to immerse yourself in their magic.
+I have written an entire post of why Little Petra is worth visiting so you can find all the necessary info there but as a summary, I would say that in the area of Petra/ Little Petra you should spend 2 full days in order to experience the places as much as possible and to immerse yourself in their magic.